aileot/nvim-laurel/doc/laurel.md

   `stdpath('data') .. '/pack/packer/start/nvim-laurel'`.
 Downgrade it by
   `git checkout <tag>` in your local nvim-laurel repository.

-- Update your vimrcs anyway apart from your vimrc with [-u], e.g., run `nvim -u NONE` in your terminal.
+- Update your vimrcs anyway apart from your vimrc with the [-u] flag, e.g., run `nvim -u NONE` in your terminal.

 #### g:laurel_deprecated